semgrep/semgrep-docs/docs/semgrep-code/findings.md

     <dt>Diff-aware scan</dt>
     <dd>Diff-aware scans are performed on non-mainline branches, such as in pull requests and merge requests.
 Diff scans traverse the repository's files based on the commit where the branch diverged from the mainline branch (or diverged from the last commit that was fully scanned?)</dd>
 </dl>

+Regardless of the scope of a scan, SCP correlates findings across branches based on their unique fingerprint, deduplicating findings and making it simpler to triage.

 If a finding is fixed in one branch (such as `main`) but open in another (such as `production`), and the code fixes are present in both branches, initiate a scan through your CI job or SCM tool on the branch(es) with open findings to have Semgrep mark the findings as fixed.